datawire/ambassador-docs/docs/cloud/latest/gitops/quick-start/index.md

 </div>

-# GitOps with Ambassador Cloud
+# Configuring Ambassador Cloud for GitOps

 Edge Stack and Emissary-ingress are managed declaratively.
 This approach lends itself well to a [GitOps workflow](../../../../../docs/edge-stack/latest/topics/concepts/gitops-continuous-delivery/).
 Traditionally, adopting a GitOps workflow requires an extensive amount of engineering.
 With the Ambassador Developer Control Plane, you can quickly and easily adopt a GitOps workflow without any custom engineering.